While We Were Being

-But again, we are looking at the percent of the wealth and comparing the top 0.1% of our families to the bottom 90% so looks can be deceiving.
-When that one richest family was in its worst financial standing, around 1978, they had about $70,000.00 of that 1 million dollar fictitious economy while the bottom 900 each had $367.00 on average.
+But again, we are looking at the percentage of wealth and comparing the top 0.1% of our families to the bottom 90% so looks can be deceiving.
+When that one richest family was in its worst financial standing, around 1978, they had about $70,000.00 of that 1 million dollars fictitious economy while the bottom 900 each had $367.00 on average.
 Don’t feel bad for that rich family – they have never looked back since.

 Another point about the above graph is that around 2010 we had somehow managed to get our wealth inequality to be as bad as the lead-up to the 1929 Stock Market Crash and the Great Depression.
 That should grab your attention.

 The final and most suspicious observation about the above graph is that things started happening between the late 1970s and the mid-1980s that allowed the wealthiest among us to start taking more while the rest of us were getting less.
 This is where we once again began to lose what was an already lopsided share of our nation’s total wealth.
 There were many things that led to this change in direction – some subtle, some not so subtle.
 Worthy of quick mention here is the rise of “wealth-inspired” public policies coming out of a growing number of wealth-funded conservative think tanks that were inspired by the Lewis Powell Memo (a must-read).
 These think tanks came up with the concept of the “marketplace of ideas” which basically says that they could also consider stuff other than science, data, and facts when determining policy.
 In other words, they felt that policy should be based on (their) ideologies and agendas.
 A primary example of that is “trickle-down economics” which was forced upon us back in that time.
 “Trickle-down” is a policy that was desired by the wealthy and the made-up facts that justified it came later.
 Today it continues to shift money into the pockets of the wealthy and corporations with very little trickling down upon the filthy masses (you and me).